wiggywombathead/doomsday/README.md

 # doomsday
-Inspired by tales of John Conway not being able to log in to his computer until he'd correctly computed the day on which a random date fell, this was made to help me practise and improve my mental arithmetic, as well as the steps of the Doomsday algorithm.
+Written to emulate stories of John Conway not being able to log in to his computer until he'd computed the day on which a particular date fell.